 |Students & Alumni||Faculty & Staff||Calendars||Resources||Links|

-Academic Warning occurs at the end of any semester for which the student's cumulative GPA on Auburn course work is below 2.00.
+Academic Warning occurs at the end of any semester for which the student's cumulative GPA falls below 2.00.

-Any student who has been placed on Academic Warning for the previous term of enrollment, will be placed on academic suspension if: (1) the student's semester GPA is below 2.2 and (2) the cumulative GPA on Auburn course work is below that required for the designated number of hours attempted as follows:
+Students on Academic Warning will be placed on Academic Suspension if both the student's semester GPA is below 2.20 and the cumulative GPA is below what is required for the following classifications:

-A student who incurs an Academic Suspension under these rules may appeal the decision to the Admissions Committee if he/she believes extraordinary circumstances merit an exception to the rules.
-Any student on expulsion must appeal to the Admissions Committee for readmission to the University.
+Students on Academic Suspension may appeal the decision to the Academic Appeals Committee if they believe extraordinary circumstances merit an exception to the rules.